jatin69/srijan-2018/articles/The-Future-Of-AI.md

-/*
+---
-Writer - Jatin Rohilla - MCA 1st year
+Writer: Jatin
-Editor - Ashita
+Editor: Ashita
-*/
+---

 # The Future of AI
 Challenges and their solutions